FelipeAgPu/CNYT-2020-2/README.md

 - Cloning the library

-You have to write this in your Git cmd
+You have to write this in your Git cmd(If you do not have Git on your computer you can install it [Here](https://git-scm.com/))
 ```git bash
 $ git clone https://github.com/FelipeAgPu/CNYT-2020-2.git
 ```